shrmarabi/MASSNet/install.md

 + GCC: 4.9/5.3/5.4/7.3

 # Install mmdetection
-1. James Madison
+a.
+James Madison
-1. James Monroe
+a.
+James Monroe
-1. John Quincy Adams
+a.
+John Quincy Adams